Argonghost/lbgpsdo/README.md

 Installation
 ------------

-You ne the python `hid` package.
+You need the python `hid` package.
 See https://github.com/apmorton/pyhidapi for more information.

 If the package is not provided by your linux distribution you can create an